microsoft/terminal/doc/specs/#3327 - Application Theming/#3327 - Application Theming.md

   This is the color of the inactive border between panes.
 * `pane.activeBorderColor`: Control the color of the border of the active pane
 * `pane.borderWidth`: Control the width of the borders used to separate panes.
-* `window.requestedTheme`: If set, will override the `requestedTheme` property (currently in the globals), to manually control the `RequestedTheme` of the application window.
-This controls whether WinUI displays elements in the `light`, `dark` or `system` theme.
-    - DISCUSSION: Naming for this property?
+* `window.applicationTheme`: If set, will set the XAML `RequestedTheme` property.
+This can be one of `light`, `dark` or `system`.
+This controls how XAML fundamentally styles UI elements.
+If not provided, will use the default value "system", which will use whatever the system's default theme is.

 #### Theme Colors